commercetools/commercetools-docs-kit/packages/broken-link-checker/README.md

 It's based on the excellent [`broken-link-checker`](https://github.com/stevenvachon/broken-link-checker#readme) library and is fully preconfigured.

-The return code is the number of errors found, so it can be used directly in build scripts to have the build fail or pass.
+The exit code is 1 if a broken link was found, otherwise zero.
+This way the command can be used directly in build scripts to have the build fail or pass.

 # Usage